 Land Use Planning: Consideration is given to climate change in the local land use planning and includes responses to direct and indirect impacts.

 Sea level rise is a critical consideration of the application.
-The proposal responds to best practice sea level consideration, providing appropriate setbacks from designated inundation levels.
+The proposal responds to best practice sea level consideration, providing appropriate setbacks to the lots from designated inundation levels.